Make the Most of Fresh Food to Fight Obesity

 Wild crops vs. commercial

-Compounds in many of these brightly colored fruits that have natural anti-inflammatory properties.
+Compounds in many of these brightly colored fruits have natural anti-inflammatory properties.
 They help the body deal with threats that cause swelling in joints, our digestive tract and even our brains.
 Many of the illnesses that are growing in prevalence today involve inflammation to our bodies, but colorful food fights that.

 Lots of evidence suggests that that the good stuff found in the foods tends to be found more in wild crops than in farm raised.
 Take blueberries — commercial plants are bred to produce big berries that ripen quickly, and store well for shipping.
 They get lots of fertilizer and pesticides, and are coddled.
 We can call these the “lazy teenager” fruit.